raceychan/raceychan.github.io/docs/http/middleware.md

 lhl = Lihil(middlewares=[lambda app: CORSMiddleware(app, add_methods="*")])
 ```

-for complex middleware that require many external dependencies, you might to construct them inside lifespan.
+for complex middleware that require many external dependencies, you might to construct them inside lifespan, so that you can use `lhl.graph` to resolve dependencies.